 The Ghost of Christmas Present...and presents!

 Don’t be like scrooge and blame your festive grumbles on “undigested beef, a blot of mustard or a crumb of cheese”...
 Whilst you may not be able to delight in the sights, sounds and smells of Christmas at fayres, you can still treat your taste buds at our food markets, or find that perfect locally made gift for someone special at our independent shops

 Or much like Scrooge, go “out into the world on Christmas morning.”
 As you walk around the town you may spot further connections to the town’s famous holiday maker including Bleak House, The Charles Dickens Pub, Dickens Walk and The Old Curiosity Shop.
 You could even take one of his novels with you, grabbing a cuppa as you overlook the same coastal views that helped nurture his writing as you read some of his famous tales.

 The Ghost of Yet to Come

-2020 marks the 150th anniversary of Charles Dickens death, which is giving Broadstairs even more reason to celebrate the town’s connection with one of its most famous fans.
-The annual Dickens Festival (19th -21st June), will have a packed programme of events.
+2020 marked the 150th anniversary of Charles Dickens death.
+The annual Dickens Festival (18th -20th June 2021), will have a packed programme of events.
 From costumed characters to recitals, bathing belles and parades, it’s a celebration of all things Dickensian - ...you may even see Queen Victoria dressed in all her regalia strolling around.

 Come and experience the Isle of Thanet and let the past be a discovery, the present be an opportunity,and the future be a plan to visit again soon.